MicrosoftDocs/entra-docs/docs/id-governance/privileged-identity-management/pim-how-to-add-role-to-user.md

 1. In the **Assignment type** list on the **Membership settings** pane, select **Eligible** or **Active**.

     - **Eligible** assignments require the member of the role to perform an action to use the role.
-Actions might include performing a multi-factor authentication (MFA) check, providing a business justification, or requesting approval from designated approvers.
+Actions might include performing a multifactor authentication (MFA) check, providing a business justification, or requesting approval from designated approvers.

     - **Active** assignments don't require the member to perform any action to use the role.
 Members assigned as active have the privileges assigned to the role at all times.